 - Plant native trees, bushes, and plants on our own property, whether it be in a backyard or in a box on our balcony.

-- Donate to non profits who are doing reforestation as their mission.
-My favorite is Hoja Nueva.
+- Donate to non-profits who are doing reforestation as their mission.
+Some options: (Mossy Earth, One Tree Planted, Plant Your Future, Hoja Nueva).

 - Cut down on our personal paper usage.
 Where possible, move to zero waste options for paper products.
 When purchasing, look for brands that specifically call out their suppliers in detail, and discuss their philosophy and focus on sustainability.